deebnntt/ant-racing-code-challenge/README.md

 2. Change to the cloned directory from your terminal
 3. Run 'npm install'
 4. Run 'npm start'.
 The app will run on http://localhost:3000/ by default
-5. Win some Ant Races bets!
+5. Win some Ant Race bets!